Carole Hillard

-Carole Kay Hillard (née Rypkema; August 14, 1936 - October 25, 2007) was the first woman to serve as Lieutenant Governor of South Dakota.
+Carole Kay Hillard (née Rypkema; August 14, 1936 - October 25, 2007) was an American politician who was the first woman to serve as Lieutenant Governor of South Dakota.

 Personal

 Hillard was born in Deadwood, South Dakota, August 14, 1936, to Edward Rypkema and Vernell Peterson; she was the oldest of three daughters born to them.
 She graduated from the University of Arizona in 1957 with an undergraduate degree in education.
 She subsequently earned a master's degree in education from South Dakota State University in 1982 and then a master's degree in political science at the University of South Dakota in 1984.

 Hillard was married to John Hillard.
 They had five children.

 Politics

 Hillard's electoral career began when she served on the Rapid City Common Council.
 She was then elected to two terms in the South Dakota House of Representatives from Rapid City.

 Hillard, a Republican, was elected as lieutenant governor in 1994 and was re-elected in 1998 as the running mate of Bill Janklow; she served from 1995 to 2003.
 She was instrumental in the foundation of the Rapid City woman's shelter and the Cornerstone Rescue Mission and was inducted into the South Dakota Hall of Fame in 2007.
 In 1996, incumbent Democratic U.S. Congressman Tim Johnson of South Dakota's At-large congressional district decided to retire from the U.S. Senate.
 Hillard decided to run for the open seat, and lost to John Thune, 59%-41% in the Republican primary.